twof/twof.github.io/blog/dependency_injection_cover_letter.md

 # Simple Unit Testing In The Real World With Dependencies
-I’m an iOS engineer by trade, but as I’ve explored other platforms during my career, I’ve started to find areas where good ideas in software have developed in parallel across different fields.
-One example of this is the concept of “topics” used in ROS, or the Robotics Operating System.
-From [the ROS wiki](http://wiki.ros.org/Topics)

-> Topics are named buses over which nodes exchange messages.
-Topics have anonymous publish/subscribe semantics, which decouples the production of information from its consumption.
-In general, nodes are not aware of who they are communicating with.
-Instead, nodes that are interested in data subscribe to the relevant topic; nodes that generate data publish to the relevant topic.

-Folks coming from a backend or distributed systems background will feel some sense of familiarity reading this.
-This is nearly identical to microservices communicating via an asynchronous message broker, however because the language is different, when I was talking with my friend in robotics he was under the impression that he knew nothing about how to approach distributed system design.
-Someone with a backend background would likely feel the same about robotics.

-Most development consists of patterns like that, which are applicable agnostic of platform, so it ought to be easy for developers to move between areas of work.
-A person doing iOS should be able to do embedded systems, backend or robotics.

-Today we’re going to look at another universal pattern, dependency injection.
+Today we’re going to look at a universal pattern, dependency injection.
 As I’ve practiced dependency injection at work, I genuinely feel like it’s changed the way I think about software architecture.
 I’ve previously felt testing was difficult, and folks I’ve talked to have felt the same.
 I no longer feel that way.
 This style of dependency injection is well established elsewhere[1], but in the circles I run in, it seems relatively unknown.

 I’ll be using [pytest](https://github.com/pytest-dev/pytest) and Point Free’s [Swift Dependencies](https://github.com/pointfreeco/swift-dependencies) library throughout.